 - Experience with

-- We have worked with parents of children who have specific food allergies and implemented safe practices to ensure the health and safety of our children.
+- We are an allergy aware nursery.
+The team have undertaken detailed training, so ensure they can support individual needs.
+We have training to manage specific medical requirements, such as diabetes and anaphylaxis We work with parents of children who have specific food allergies and implemented safe practices to ensure the health and safety of our children is paramount.

 - Has provision